13 Types of Welding Defects, Their Causes and Remedies

 8. Porosity

-Porosity defects occurs as gas or small bubbles gets trapped in the welded zone.
-It can be because when the electrode is not properly coated and when the base metal is rust or oil on its surface.
+Porosity defects occur as gas or small bubbles get trapped in the welded zone.
+This can occur when the electrode is not properly coated or when the base metal has rust or oil on its surface.
 This defect is also caused when the arc is longer and when the welding current is high.

 The remedy for porosity defects is by selecting the proper electrode and decreasing the welding current.
 It can also be prevented by using a smaller arc and by slowing the process to allow the gases to escape.
 Finally, by cleaning oil or removing rust from the surface of the base metal.